danschultz/virtual_dom/README.md

 # virtual_dom

 A Dart wrapper for Matt Esch's [virtual-dom] JavaScript library.
-It provides methods for applying diffs to DOM elements in a functional way.
+It provides methods for declaratively creating and applying diffs to the DOM.

-My intention is to build upon this and apply diffs in reactive way using FRP.
+My intention is to build upon this and apply diffs in reactively using FRP.
 Take a look at the [counter example] to get an idea of the direction this might go.

 ## Usage